Rowe2ry/Homework-HoriseonRefactor/README.md

     the style applied to the key photo on the page.
 It is front and center on the main stage of the user-experience to set the tone for the landing page, so I felt it necessary to give it its own section in the stylesheet.

     * **Section 4 —— Products and Services Styling**
-    the styling attributes for the main "meat and potatoes" of the site highlighting Horiseon's goods and services they offer to their end usrs.
+    the styling attributes for the main "meat and potatoes" of the site highlighting Horiseon's goods and services they offer to their end users.

     * **Section 5 —— Benefits to User Styling**
     the styling elements for the aside section of the page which tells Horiseon's users what they stand to gain by using Horiseon's services.